olegdayo/OlegDaYo/README.md

 ### Hey there!👋
-My name is Oleg, I'm a 22 y.o. software engineer from Moscow.
+My name is Oleg, I'm a 22 y.o.
+SRE/SWE from Moscow.
-Currently studying at Higher School of Economics University, Faculty of Computer Science, Master’s Programme "Software Engineering".

 #### Email💌: ol-sidorenkov@mail.ru